Compare · 13 min read

 Can I get EU citizenship by retiring in Europe?

 Yes, but timelines lengthened in 2026.
-Portugal: previously 5 years on D7; under the May 2026 Nationality Law, citizenship now requires 10 years for most applicants (7 for EU/CPLP nationals), though permanent residency remains available at 5.
-Spain: 10 years residency → citizenship.
-Greece: 7 years → citizenship.
-Croatia: 8 years → citizenship.
-All grant EU passports with full Schengen/EU freedom of movement.
+Portugal: under the May 2026 Nationality Law, citizenship now requires 10 years for most applicants (7 for EU/CPLP), though permanent residency remains at 5 years.
+Spain: 10 years.
+Greece: 7 years.
+Croatia: 8 years.
+All grant EU passports with full Schengen freedom of movement.

 Which region is friendlier to retirees?

 Both regions are welcoming, but the cultural patterns differ.
-Latin America (Mexico, Costa Rica, Ecuador, Panama) has a notably warm, family-oriented welcome to older foreigners.
-Mediterranean Europe has more transactional but respectful interactions.
-Both regions are far more retiree-friendly than the US/UK in terms of social inclusion of older adults.
+Latin America (Mexico, Costa Rica, Ecuador, Panama) has a notably warm, family-oriented welcome to older foreigners — aging is respected, retirees are welcomed.
+Mediterranean Europe is more transactional but respectful.
+Both are more inclusive of older adults than the US or UK.

 Which region is safer?

 Europe wins on basic safety statistics — Portugal, Spain, Croatia and Greece are all top-20 on the Global Peace Index.
-Latin America varies sharply by country and neighborhood.
-Costa Rica, Panama and most of Mexico's expat zones (San Miguel, Ajijic, Mérida) are genuinely safe; other zones require neighborhood-aware living.
+Latin America varies sharply: Costa Rica, Panama and the established expat zones of Mexico (San Miguel, Ajijic, Mérida) are genuinely safe; other zones require neighborhood-aware living and local knowledge.

 Run the wizard for personalized matches← All guides